Pros / Superb typography tools make laying out long articles in Viva Designer a simple task.

-VERDICT / People wanting to take on professional design projects, including newsletter, brochures and other business-related publications, will love this software, but it is not well suited for at-home projects.
+Verdict / People wanting to take on professional design projects, including newsletters, brochures and other business-related publications, will love this software, but it is not well suited for at-home projects.

 Editor's Note: A new version of Viva Designer is now available.
 Clicking on the buy button will take you to this new version for purchase.
 We will evaluate and rank this new program when we next update the Desktop Publishing Software site.

 Viva is a German company that specializes in professional printing and publishing software for major print houses.
 Its desktop publishing application, Viva Designer, is packed with a powerful and competitive set of layout and typography tools that could stand toe-to-toe with Adobe's InDesign, and may be just what you need if you're planning to create text-heavy, professional publications.
 Yet despite being marketed as a desktop publishing product, when it comes to at-home projects such as invitations, business cards and labels, Viva Designer has little to offer.

 There's no denying that the product has its strong points.
 As professional page layout software, Viva Designer offers helpful features like master pages and CMYK optimization, which make assembling and printing out quality documents much easier.
 Master pages, which are similar to master slides in PowerPoint, let you define elements that appear on every page of a publication – think page numbers or persistent graphics.
 CMYK optimization, meanwhile, lets you prepare colors in such a way that your printer can output a better overall product, close to what you see on-screen.